The Missing Cross to Purity

 which word of faith is now preached,

-even the same which was among the apostles, which all must obey and do;
+even the same which was among the apostles,

-which reconciles to God, and to just men's spirits, and to one another.
+and to righteous men's spirits, and to one another.

-So no more, but my love to you all in the everlasting seed of God that never changes.
+So no more, but my love to you all

-For the word is the same now as it was in the beginning, in ages past, manifested over all;
+For the word is the same now as it was in the beginning,

 which many thousands have received; Glory and blessing to the Lord God forever.